 My 9-day trip to WA was well-spent.
 Aside from the travelling period, there were those days where I was occupied with the art festival, writer’s workshop, and some other activities while at the same time getting familiar with the surroundings.
-There were also days when I did absolutely nothing but just lounging around the coffee bars with my book.
-The remaining were spent on hitting the road to endure the phenomenal nature of WA.
+There were also days where I did absolutely nothing but just lounging around the coffee bars with my book.
+The remaining days were spent on hitting the road to endure the phenomenal nature of WA.

 After I had the blast excitement watching a movie from the rooftop, I discovered another place to entertain the desire.
 It was an outdoor cinema, located at Mosarts near Lochee St. in the heart of Mosman Park.
 I had a Japanese take-out from the nearby restaurant, ‘Wok and Roll’ before the movie started.
 The Camelot Outdoor Cinema had an intimate setting inside the limestone, walled gardens.
 I watched the movie ‘Wild’: about a woman who went solo hiking through Pacific Crest Trail to recover from personal tragedy.
 I could definitely relate my experience with the movie plot.
-Not only the movie was great (and I’ve watched it 4 times), the weather was pleasant too that night; there were also cushions, warm blanket and beanbags, and I was sitting under the empty sky filled with thousands of sparkling and shimmering stars.
+Not only the movie was great (and I’ve watched it 4 times to-date), the weather was pleasant too that night; there were also cushions, warm blanket and beanbags, and I was sitting under the empty sky filled with thousands of sparkling and shimmering stars.

 I was wonderfully blessed.